-The proposed wireless communication facility will consist of an extension to an existing tower camouflaged as a tree and the installation of an equipment platform and associated equipment cabinets.
-The extension to the existing tower will be approximately 12.5 feet and the total tower height will be 60 feet with branches for camouflage purposes extending above the height of the tower.
-An approximately 200 square foot equipment platform with equipment cabinets will he installed on the project site to support the wireless communication facility.
-All of the existing and proposed equipment is adequately screened by existing vegetation and is topographically separated from surrounding uses.
+The proposed wireless communication facility will consist of the placement of additional antennas on an existing tower camouflaged as a tree and the installation of an equipment platform and associated equipment cabinets.
+An approximately 180 square foot equipment platform with equipment cabinets will be installed on the project site to support the wireless communication facility.
+All of the existing and proposed equipment is adequately screened by existing and proposed lattice fencing and landscaping.
 The project access and utilities infrastructure is already in place to serve the proposed facility without additional environmental impacts that would be required through the creation of a new telecommunications site.